iqoOopi/HenryPracticeShop/README.md

 ![Screenshot](doc/image/docImage.png)
-# Henry's Practise E-commerce Shop
+# Henry's Practice E-commerce Shop
 This simple application is used by Henry to practice coding skills.
 It use React as FrontEnd, Express with GraphQL as Backend Server Any suggestions are welcome and appreciated!